openxla/community/rfcs/20230510-common-benchmark-suite.md

   # - For the model implementation with framework, it's the Python module path
   #   to import the model module with `importlib.import_module`.
 This prevents
   #   pulling in unnecessary dependencies from those modules.
-  aritfact: str
+  artifact: str
   # - For the exported model, it's the hash digest of the artifact.
   # - For the model implementation, it's the last git commit hash of the model's
   #   code directory.
   artifact_digest: str
-  # Input format, usually same as its soruce model implementation.
+  # Input format, usually the same as its source model.
   input_format: DataFormat
-  # Output format, usually same as its soruce model implementation.
+  # Output format, usually the same as its source model.
   output_format: DataFormat

 class Model: